MentOS 0.8.0

 sudo apt-get update && sudo apt-get upgrade -y

-sudo apt-get install -y build-essential git cmake qemu-system-x86 nasm e2fsprogs
+sudo apt-get install -y git build-essential nasm make cmake cmake-curses-gui e2fsprogs

 sudo apt-get install -y gdb cgdb